cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/built-in-workflows.md

 **Workflow parameters:**

   - **`node_instance_id`**: The ID of the failing node instance that needs healing.
-The whole subgraph - all instances contained in this instance - will be healed.
-If not provided, all instances in the deployment will be healed.
+The whole subgraph - all instances contained in this instance - will be considered for healing.
+If not provided, all instances in the deployment will be considered for healing.
+Instances selected here will run `check_status`, `heal`, or reinstall as necessary.
   - **`diagnose_value`**: The reason for running a heal.
 Only used for human-readable descriptive messages.
   - **`ignore_failure`** (default: true): Ignore failures in the uninstall part of the workflow.
   - **`check_status`** (default: true): Run check_status on the target node instances before attempting the heal.